GinoSunset/User-configuration-control/README.md

         curl --location --request POST 'http://localhost:8000/api/v1/users/' \
         --form 'name=12345'
     ```
-* `POST /api/v1/users/<user_id>/configurations/` - search in the database in the collection of configurations that the user is a member
+* `GET /api/v1/users/<user_id>/configurations/` - search in the database in the collection of configurations that the user is a member
 * `GET /api/v1/configuration/` - returns a list of all configuration
 * `POST /api/v1/configuration/ ` data =`files={"configuration": ("filename", "binar data"}` - save configuration with empty list users.
 Data is Multipart/form-data file.
 If file saved return 201 status code.
 Example:
     ```python